DushanthaS/CompTIA-Cloud-plus-notes/README.md

 ✨ Contributions of any kind are welcome!

+ - To contribute to the study material, please follow these steps:
+    1. Clone the repository.
+    2. Make your changes to the .md files in the src folder.
+    3. Create a pull request.
+    4. Once it’s approved, your changes will be published to the GitHub Pages.

 You can also access a more visually appealing version of this on GitHub Pages: https://dushanthas.github.io/CompTIA-Cloud-plus-notes